Over the Apron

 07

 The most restrictive tier, above the first apron.
-Second-apron teams can't aggregate salaries in a trade (no combining two players to match one), can't send cash, can't use any MLE, and their future first-round pick can be frozen.
+Second-apron teams can't aggregate salaries in a trade (no combining two players to match one), can't send cash, can't use any MLE, and their own first-round pick seven drafts out is frozen; repeat second-apron seasons can drop it to the end of the first round.
 Designed to make super-team payrolls painful to operate.

 Signing tools